Callow-la-vita

-"Callow-la-vita" is a song by British band Raymond Froggatt released as their debut single in April 1968.
-It was not successful in the UK, but became very successful in the Netherlands.
-It became more successful after being covered by the Dave Clark Five as "The Red Balloon".
+"Callow-la-vita" is a song by British singer-songwriter Raymond Froggatt recorded and released by his eponymous band as a debut single in April 1968.
+The record release was overlooked in the UK but was very successful in the Netherlands.
+The song became a success in the UK after being recorded by the Dave Clark Five, retitled as "The Red Balloon".

 In an interview in 1972, Raymond Froggatt said that the song "becoming such a massive hit was one of the worst things that ever happened", as "people still haven't forgotten about it.
 Now when we play colleges the kids still think we'll be doing that kind of stuff".
 By 1972, the song had been recorded by sixteen different artists and sold over three million worldwide sales.

 Charts

 The Dave Clark Five version

 The Dave Clark Five's version was released in September 1968 and became a top-ten hit in several territories, including the UK.
 It was included on the UK album 5 by 5, but was not included on any US album.